BillyDM/awesome-audio-dsp/sections/FREE_ONLINE_TEXTBOOKS_AND_COURSES.md

   - A free online college level course including pre-recorded video lectures, lecture notes, and assignments.
   - Here is a link to the [video lectures on Youtube](https://www.youtube.com/playlist?list=PLUl4u3cNGP61kdPAOC7CzFjJZ8f1eMUxs) if you can't get the videos to play on their website.
 - [projet μ](https://mu.krj.st/) by Yü Fang
-  - An incredible online guide walking you through how audio DSP works with examples of common algorithms to get you started.
-  - Shows very clearly how to apply these algorithms in actual code, and also has helpful and nice looking graphs.
+  - A great free online course that teaches the basics of DSP from scratch using the C programming language.
+  - Does a great job of explaining concepts in code, along with helpful graphics.
-  - Requires knowledge of complex numbers, integral calculus, and the C programming language.
-(It is also very unix-focused).
+  - Requires some knowledge of complex numbers and basic integral calculus.
+(There's really no any way around this if you're learning DSP).
+It is also very Linux-focused, but the course can still be done using Windows or MacOS.
-  - Currently a work in progress, and more tutorials will likely be added later.
 - [The Art of VA Filter Design](https://www.native-instruments.com/fileadmin/ni_media/downloads/pdf/VAFilterDesign_2.1.2.pdf) by Vadim Zavalishin
   - Teaches good techniques for adapting analogue designs into the digital realm.
   - Relatively heavy on mathematics.